 Infertility affects approximately 20% of couples, but only 10% will ever see a doctor.
 Some worry about fertility treatment costs.

-At SCCRM we appreciate that fertility treatments are not only emotionally and physically exhausting, but for many couples may seem unaffordable.
+At SCCRM, we appreciate that fertility treatments are not only emotionally and physically exhausting, but for many couples may seem unaffordable.
 This is true in part because insurances often don’t cover such treatments.
-Most people also think of fertility treatments as involving only the highest technologies, such as in-vitro fertilization (IVF).
+Most people also think of fertility treatments as involving only advanced treatments, such as in vitro fertilization (IVF).
 The truth is that fewer than 5% of all fertility treatments in the United States use assisted reproductive technologies (ART).
 This can help save on fertility treatment costs.

 The following steps may help you navigate fertility treatment costs:

 Learn about what tests can diagnose your condition and what treatments you may need.
 Check your health insurance policy and speak with a representative to clarify what plan does and does not cover.
-Sometimes patients learn that though insurance might not cover treatment, many plans do cover testing
+Sometimes patients learn that though insurance might not cover treatment.
+However, many plans do cover testing

 Most couples require only simple interventions, such as help with ovulation (i.e., clomid, gonadotropins, etc.) or intrauterine insemination (IUI).
 This type of treatment typically costs a few hundred to a couple thousand dollars per cycle.
 The most advanced technique, IVF, costs several thousand dollars per cycle depending upon the specific procedures and the amount of medication.
 Sometimes a minor procedure or surgery can correct a specific problem and your insurance plan may cover it.

 Second, develop a plan.